LW83/Project-5-EverWear/README.md

           - Resource:

 ### Unfixed Bugs
+- The are no known bugs that remain unfixed in the site that impact functionality however there are some minor styling items on the site that it was not possible to fix before the submission deadline:
+ - Checkout page:
+ - Checkout page:
+ - Checkout page:
+ - Products page:
+ - Product detail page:
+ - Wishlist:

-- The are no existing bugs that remain unfixed in the site however there are feature enhancements as noted above that I would like to incorporate into the functionality of the site but was time constrained in completing these items prior to submission.
+- In addition, there are feature enhancements as noted above that I would like to incorporate into the functionality of the site at a futre point as well as looking at refactoring the code where possible.

 ***